 Primanti Bros.
 Restaurant and Bar Opens First Airport Location; Serves Travelers at Pittsburgh International

-PITTSBURGH, March 13, 2019 /PRNewswire/ -- Primanti Bros.
-Restaurant and Bar – the 86-year-old, Pittsburgh-based casual purveyor of sandwiches topped with French fries – has more than doubled the number of restaurants it operates since 2013.
-After two years of regional expansion in five states, Primanti Bros. returned home to open the concept's first in-airport location on March 13, 2019.
+Pittsburgh, PA (RestaurantNews.com) Primanti Bros.
+Restaurant and Bar – the 86-year-old, Pittsbugh-based casual purveyor of sandwiches topped with French fries – has more than doubled the number of restaurants it operates since 2013.
+After two years of regional expansion in five states, Primanti Bros. returned home to open the concept’s first in-airport location on March 13, 2019.

 The location at Pittsburgh International Airport will be the concept’s 42nd.